geckoprojects-org/org.gecko.graphql/README.md

 ## The boring technical Details

-The Whiteboard gives you the ability register your Service with a property or two and have it picked up by the Whiteboard.
+The Whiteboard gives you the ability to register your Service with a property or two and have it picked up by the Whiteboard.
 The Service Interfaces are then parsed and a Schema is created out of it and the Classes it uses in its methods, if possible.

 ### Configuration